 In Pennsylvania, the amount of child support that is paid is income-driven and based upon the support guidelines published by the Pennsylvania Supreme Court.
 However, the amount is not simply the result of a cut-and-dry equation.
 This is where a Hershey child support attorney can help you potentially increase or decrease the amount of support paid.
 It is important to analyze the various factors that will impact how much support is required.

 In addition, the financial status of both the parent paying support (known as the obligor) and the parent receiving support (known as the obligee) impacts the amount paid.
-For example; bonuses, retirement income, workers’ compensation, unemployment compensation, retained earnings and under-the-table income can each have a large impact on the support calculation.
+For example, bonuses, retirement income, workers’ compensation, unemployment compensation, retained earnings and under-the-table income can have a large impact on the support calculation.

 Child Support Can Change

-Contact Us, Today
+Contact Us Today

 Child support can be a complicated and contentious issue.
-Attorneys Alexis Miloszewski and Jessica Smith can help you determine if you are paying or receiving the right amount, and also, help you to seek adjustments when appropriate.
+Our attorneys, Alexis Miloszewski and Jessica E. Smith, can help you determine if you are paying or receiving the right amount, and, help you to seek adjustments when appropriate.